 It seems remarkable when we say it – but are you remembering to breathe?

 That is what this simple article is all about.

 Naturally, if we are alive, we are breathing.
 The question is how.

 Watch a baby sleep – that is how we start out in life, with deep, slow, abdominal centered breathing.
 Unfortunately, poor breathing – fast, shallow and choppy – becomes a bad habit for most adults, especially when stressed.

 The average person reaches peak respiratory function and lung capacity in their mid-20’s.
 After that, we began to lose it at a rate of 10-27% for every decade of life!
 Unless we are doing something to maintain or enhance our breathing capacity, it will decline the longer we live.

-Most people breathe exclusively with their upper body, many hold their breath unconsciously.
+Most people breathe with their upper body, many hold their breath unconsciously.
 These stress responses, created at a young age, usually in reaction to emotional traumas, worsen over time.
-They contribute to a whole range of physical problems – and place our bodies in a permanent state of the “flight or fight” mode.
+They contribute to a whole range of physical problems.
+They place our bodies in a permanent state of the “flight or fight” mode.

 Clinical studies prove that oxygen, wellness, mental focus and life-span are dependent on proper breathing.
 Lung volume is a primary indicator of longevity.
 Optimal breathing contributes to lowering blood pressure; improving asthmatic conditions; maintenance of body ph levels; relief from headaches and burning of fat and calories just to name a few benefits.

 Our breath supplies 99% of our entire oxygen and energy supply.
 Our physiology and brain need oxygen flow to be regulated for optimal health.
 The brain’s ability to maintain clarity and focus depend on unimpeded oxygen flow.